olayway/metacrisis.info/index.md

 ---
-title: The anatomy of Metacrisis
+title: Metacrisis
-description: "Locating the roots of global crises in the foundations of modern culture"
+description: "A crisis in the dominant cultural paradigm: a multi-systemic breakdown rooted in the deep worldviews, values and assumptions that reciprocally shape modern civilization."
 showHero: true
 showToc: false
 showSidebar: false